-- a. provide fluid therapy upon the earliest signs of diarrhea or dehydration (see Appendix C Assessing Dehydration in Calves) - b. work with the herd veterinarian to identify the causes of diarrhea and include, in the herd health plan, strategies to reduce the incidence (e.g. biosecurity procedures, nutrition, water quality, management).
+- a. work with the herd veterinarian to identify the causes of diarrhea and include in the herd health plan treatment protocols and strategies to reduce the incidence (e.g. biosecurity procedures, nutrition, water quality, management) - b. upon the earliest signs of diarrhea, provide fluids according to the herd health plan.